 - Sensors and lasers and related technology

-- Space-related propulsion systems and vehicles and related technology
+- Space-related propulsion systems, vehicles, their components and related technology

-Examples of commonly found research items and technology controlled under the ML are:
+Examples of research items and technology controlled under the USML are:

-- All forms of military equipment, i.e., equipment intended to kill or prevent from being killed, including firearms, close assault weapons and combat shotguns, guns and armament, ammunition and ordnance, launch vehicles, guided missiles, ballistic missiles, rockets, torpedoes, bombs and mines
+- All forms of military equipment, guns and armament, ammunition and ordnance, launch vehicles, guided missiles, ballistic missiles, rockets, torpedoes, bombs and mines as well as personal protective equipment (e.g. body armor) and shelters

 - Vessels of war and special naval equipment, tanks and military vehicles and military aircraft

-- Military electronics, including underwater sound equipment, radar systems, radios designed to interfere with other communication devices, computers specifically designed for military application or any experimental or developmental electronic equipment designed or modified for military application
+- Military electronics, including but not limited to underwater sound equipment, radar systems, radios designed to interfere with other communication devices, computers specifically designed for military application or any experimental or developmental electronic equipment designed or modified for military application

 - Fire control, range finders, optical guidance and control equipment